 Such cache consistency protocols are classified into four types according to the timing (write-through, write-back) and the method (invalidation, updating).
 Among those, a write-back invalidation protocol has the least shared memory access.
 When the access delay time to a shared memory is large, this protocol is very effective.
-So we adopt this protocol when we realize a shared memory system in the $\lambda$ computing environment.
-The write-back invalidation protocol is simply explained below.
+So we adopt this protocol when we realize a shared memory system in the λ computing environment.

-In the write-back invalidation protocol, data in the local cache has three states; Invalid (I), Clean (C), and Dirty (D).
-The I state means that data is invalidated and cannot be used, the C state means that the data on the cache is the same value compared to the data on the shared memory, and the D state means that the data on cache is not the same value compared to the data on shared memory.
+Thus, there are some write-back invalidation protocols; such as the Illinois [7] and Symmetry protocols [8].
+We adopt the Illinois protocol because its consistency control is the simplest.
+In the Illinois protocol, data of a local cache has four states; Invalid (I), Clean Exclusive (CE), Clean Shared (CS) and Dirty (D).
+The I state means that data is invalidated and cannot be used, the CE state means that the data on the cache is the same value compared to the data on the shared memory and another processor does not have the same data, the CS state means that another processor has the same data in its local cache and the D state means that the data on cache is not the same value compared to the data on shared memory.
+However, the Illinois protocol presupposes the shared memory system using a shared bus.
+So we have to adapt Illinois protocol to the shared memory system in the λ computing environment.